Hamza417/Inure/FEATURES.md

 - Fresh and modern interface design with customizable fluid motion animations.
 - Customize app with various font styles and accent colors.
-- Varius dark and light mode themes.
+- Various dark and light mode themes.
 - Adjust corner radius to remove or add rounded corners to all UI elements in the app.
 - Glowing icon effects to give a pleasant look to all the app icons.
 - Adjust icon size of all apps in the app.